EdwardJXLi/blog.edward-li.com/content/tech/comparing-pyrefly-vs-ty/index.md

 pyrefly, mypy, and pyright all assume that `my_list.append("foo")` is a typing error, even though it is *technically* allowed (Python collections can have multiple types of objects!)
 If this is the intended behavior, ty is the only checker that implicitly allows this without requiring additional explicit typing on `my_list`.

+> **Quick Correction:** The ty team has mentioned that this is *not* an intended feature, and instead caused by incomplete inference of generic container literals.
+You can read more about it in this [HN thread](https://news.ycombinator.com/item?id=44108931).

 ## Generics

 Another thing the pyrefly team mentioned during their talk was that while redesigning pyrefly from the ground up, they focused on the "hard problems first".
 This means that a lot of the architecture around pyrefly was built around things like generics, overloads, and wildcard imports.